mozilla/restmail.net/README.md

 [![Build Status](https://secure.travis-ci.org/lloyd/restmail.net.png)](http://travis-ci.org/lloyd/restmail.net)

 Have you ever wanted to write an automated test of a service that sends email?
 If you have, you might have wanted an email address that you can check using a simple REST service that returns JSON...

 ..that's what *restmail.net* is.

 ## overview

-restmail.net is an email server and rest API in one.
-Any time an email is sent to a @restmail.net address, the email address springs into existence and the email is stored (with a max of 10 emails per "user").
+restmail.net is an email server with a REST API.
+Any time an email is sent to a @restmail.net address, the email address springs into existence and the message is stored (with a max of 10 emails per "user").
 You can query the restmail API to check the email of any user, and you can also delete outstanding messages via the API.

-This lets you simply and easily test services that deliver email.
+This lets you test services that deliver email.

 ## security?